 This is an annual award by the Centre for Social Awareness, Advocacy and Ethics, Inc. (CSAAE) to honor remarkable Nigerian youths who have been deemed incorruptible by their peers and CSAAE’s team of external evaluators.
 The award recognizes the courage and determination of youths who are keen on doing the right thing and have undertaken actions that have had or likely to have significant impact on the level of corrupt practices their vicinities.

-Youth Ethics and Anti-corruption Summit
+Youth Ethics, Anti-Corruption and Human Rights Summit

 The summit is aimed at gathering youths passionate about respect for human rights, integrity, transparency and anti-corruption together to identify the root causes of corruption and share insights on how best to fight corruption and promote ethical values in the country.